CommunityToolkit/Labs-Windows/components/SegmentedControl/samples/SegmentedControl.md

 ## Other styles

 The `Segmented` control contains various additional styles, to match the look and feel of your application.
-The `PillSegmentedStyle` matches a modern `Pivot` and `NavigationView` style.
+The `PivotSegmentedStyle` matches a modern `Pivot` style while the `ButtonSegmentedStyle` represents buttons.

 > [!SAMPLE SegmentedControlStylesSample]